Holy Family Service Corps

 Participants teach in Holy Family Specialized Learning, a private K-12 school serving children with behavioral or academic issues, or Nazareth Prep, an innovative Catholic high school that equips students for success in a variety of vocations.

-Teaching Fellows live in community with other service corps members on Holy Family Institute’s Pittsburgh campus and receive spiritual support and development in the tradition of the Sisters of the Holy Family of Nazareth.
-The program considers the whole person. including social, emotional, and intellectual development
+Participants of all three programs live in intentional community with other services corps members on Holy Family Institute's Pittsburgh campus and receive spiritual support and development in the tradition of the Sisters of the Holy Family of Nazareth.
+Within an atmosphere open to diversity and personal development, participants nurture their social, emotional, spiritual, and intellectual skills.
+Our program considers the whole person.

 Participants in the program: